Video Category: Year in Revolution

 April 29, 2025

 Share to Google Classroom This “who” video features Silas Deane, who was appointed by Congress on March 2, 1776, to negotiate financial aid from the French government in support of the Revolution.
 While in Paris, Dean began recruiting foreign soldiers with specialized skillsets to support the cause of Independence.
-The marquis de Lafayette, Baron […]
+The marquis de Lafayette, […]

 Year in Revolution—1776: Birth of American Independence